Andy-Dickinson/JavaScript/JavaScript.md

 ### Functions

+Functions declared outside an object (and variables declared outside a function) are **global**
+Global variables and functions can be accessed via the window object as a property

 Can declare by 1 of the following:
 1. `function add(x,y) { return x + y; };`
 2. `var add = function(x,y) { return x + y; };`